jamisonderek/my-ford-skill/README.md

 exports.domain = 'https://f00d0bad0042.ngrok.io';
 ```

+## Updating your userid
+Update the [.lambda\settings.js](.\lambda\settings.js) file to have your userid for the my-ford service.
+You can generate a unique guid
+using any online or local tool.

 ## Updating for your Alexa instance
 To start with, you should follow the steps for [ask-cli](https://github.com/alexa/ask-cli#getting-started).
 - choose NodeJS